All Episodes

 He abandoned them behind enemy lines.

-There are still Americans and organizations that are trying very, very hard uh to get Americans trapped behind those enemy lines out of there.
+There are still Americans and organizations that are trying very, very hard to get Americans trapped behind those enemy lines out of there.

-He's focused on the Justice Department, the courts, the intel community, national security for the Washington Examiner for half a decade.
+He's focused on the Justice Department, the courts, the Intel community, national security for the Washington Examiner for half a decade.

 He's deeply embedded in the active duty military and veteran community and assisted so many in these veteran-led evacuation efforts of Afghan allies and American citizens, you know, since two years ago.

-Uh welcome both of you uh to the program.
+Welcome both of you to the program.

-Congrats on the uh book.
+Congrats on the book.

 Thanks for having us on, Sean.

-Uh James, let me start with you.
+James, let me start with you.

-We know it was far more than the administration ever acknowledged at the time and still acknowledges.
+I can't let Jerry speak to specifics about numbers, but we know it was far more than the administration ever acknowledged at the time and still acknowledges.

-And the most uh uh atrocious part of this is that a blue passport, you know, signifying that someone is a citizen of the United States for a long time was the most valuable document in the world.
+And the most atrocious part of this is that a blue passport, you know, signifying someone who's a citizen of the United States, for a long time was the most valuable document in the world because it meant that if you were captured by terrorists or in a similar situation, that the American government would come to your rescue.

-And here, for the first time in history, we had an American government that left, packed up and left, um, and abandoned thousands of Americans to the mercy of you know a stone age terrorist organization.
+And here, for the first time in history, we had an American government that left, packed up and left, and abandoned thousands of Americans to the mercy of a stone-age terrorist organization, to say nothing of all of the ones who were beaten by the Taliban while they were trying to get through the gates.

-Um but Jerry, if you want to fill in some more specifics, I'll kick that to you.
+But Jerry, if you want to fill in some more specifics, I'll kick that to you.

-He made it after the Taliban took Kabul, and uh of course one of the original sins here was letting it get to that point and the U.S. having to rely on the Taliban for security at Kabul Airport.
+And of course, one of the original sins here was letting it get to that point and the U.S. having to rely on the Taliban for security at Kabul airport.

-The Taliban uh was not uh helpful, and uh it turned away thousands of the Afghan allies that were trying to get out and turned away Americans as well, beating Americans and beating and killing the Afghan allies that we were trying to get out.
+And it turned away thousands of the Afghan allies that were trying to get out and turned away Americans as well, beating Americans and beating and killing the Afghan allies that we were trying to get out.

 And there are currently Americans being held hostage by the Taliban.

-That's about as far as I can go with that, but there are Americans um still in Afghanistan who are um who have been captured and are are hostages of the Taliban.
+But there are Americans still in Afghanistan who have been captured and are hostages of the Taliban.

 Jerry, I'll ask you.